gambit/gambit/lib/_syntax/README.md

     Fill up the environment or accept unknown global?

 - GSI
-  - merge the original `compile-top` "phase" with the hygienic "compile" phase.
-Make sure the stepper doesn't interfere with the hygiene algorithm.
+  - merge the original `compile-top` phase with the hygienic `compile` phase.
+  - Make sure the stepper doesn't interfere with the hygiene algorithm. (more unit tests required)

 - GSC
-  - merge the compilation phase to the hygienic compile phase.
+  - merge the parse-program phase to the hygienic `compile` phase.
-    (Almost achievable for "free")